 Skilled British craftsmen immigrated to America as early as the 1720s and ‘30s.
 And they began producing Queen Anne-style furniture.
 In fact, Boston, Mass., became the center of production for Queen Anne furniture.
 Later, cabinetmakers in Philadelphia, Pa., began making their version of Queen Anne furniture on a large scale.

 Queen Anne: Curves, Scrolls and Ornamentation

 A collection of features gives Queen Anne its light, curvy, dainty and distinctive look.
-Prominent features are wood fashioned in C-scroll, S-scroll and S-curves.
-Another feature is the modified S curve in the back of chairs.
+Prominent features are wood fashioned in C-scroll, S-scroll, and S-curves.
+Another feature is the modified S curve in the back of the chairs.
 And this curve matches the curvature of the spine.
 In fact, this feature, along with padded seats, help give Queen Anne furniture its reputation for comfort.

 Other predominant features of the Queen Anne style are wing-back chairs and restrained – usually shell-shaped — ornamentation.
 However, the most recognizable (and most imitated) element of Queen Anne furniture is the cabriole leg.
 This shape is distinguished by a convex shape at the top and a concave shape at the bottom.
 Plus an ornate foot.